 If your website is using WordPress, make sure to disable all the plugins that you don't actually use or need.
 Sometimes users will install a large number of WordPress plugins which can drastically reduce the performance of your website.

-Switch to a Premium tier pull zone and enable the correct pricing zones.
+Switch to a Standard tier pull zone and enable the correct pricing zones.